 He did once get Jenny to go with him to a dance... only for him to find his ex, Angie, crying.
 He spent the dance trying to cheer her up and helped her with the fight she and her current boyfriend were having, but Jenny hated that he spent all of the dance talking to another girl and hated him more.

 Unknown Rival: Artur has no idea that Nate is constantly trying to one-up him.
-It really doesn't help that Artur is naturally better at several things than Nate, as well as being incredibly modest and Born Lucky to boot!
+It really doesn't help that Artur is naturally better at two things Nate prides himself in (chess and drawing, though the former is always the issue and the latter not so much), as well as being incredibly modest and Born Lucky to boot!

 Vomit Discretion Shot: When shown a kielbasa wisher at the county fair after a particularly stomach-churning ride, Nate suffers from this off-panel.

-Further added when Nate must begrudgingly explain the note to Artur (being an exchange student from Belarus and not familiar with this type of things) and tells Artur he is free to puruse Jenny when Artur comments his reason for not doing so during a sooner period was to spare Nate's feelings.
+Further added when Nate must begrudgingly explain the note to Artur (being an exchange student and mildly naive) and tells Artur he is free to puruse Jenny when Artur comments his reason for not doing so during a sooner period was to spare Nate's feelings.
 Despite the envy Nate holds for him as well as his Jerkass moments, this shows he does do the right thing and that he does care for his friends.